sje30/cnw/cnw.md

 - Break at 12:55-13:05; bathrooms outside; cafe in central core upstairs open til 16:00.
-- Consider pairing up with someone else if you want to focus on the science rather than difficulties of learning matlab; there is no time today to give an introduction to matlab.
+- Consider pairing up with someone else if you want to focus on the science rather than difficulties of running the code; there is no time today to give an introduction to Julia.
+(You should be able to read the code, it looks fairly similar to R and matlab).

 # Introduction